SQL Where Clause

 WHERE 1 = 2

 Let us change the SQL Where clause condition from (1 = 2) to (1 = 1) general expression.
-Here the condition is TRUE, so it is displaying all the records present in the Customers Table
+Here the condition is TRUE, so it is displaying all the records present in the customer Table

 SELECT [EmpID]